SpiessSolution/ecg_hrv_pipeline/readme.md

 - [Visual Studio Code](https://code.visualstudio.com): An advanced code editor that can be used to run code and to open Jupyter notebooks.
 - [Anaconda](https://www.anaconda.com): A package manager to install program languages with all the requirements needed to execute code from a project such as this ECG-HRV Data Processing Pipeline

-### Data format requirements
+### Data requirements

+**Timestamps in relative time; not absolute time**

+It is critical that the timestamps in both the ECG recordings and the Event file is in relative time, starting at 0.00 seconds.

 **Consistent filenames**

-For the We Love Reading study, it is important that the data filename match the format below **exactly** (not case-sensitive):
+For the We Love Reading study, it is important that the data filename match the format below **exactly** (except it's not case-sensitive):

 - `[condition][id]_W[wavenumber]_mc.txt` for the ECG recordings
 - `[condition][id]_W[wavenumber]_event.txt` for the corresponding events

-  ...where
+  where:
 - `[condition]` is a single letter
 - `[id]` is a number
 - `[wavenumber]` is a number
 - *Example*: B40_W3_mc.txt